tianweidut/ChemToolsWebService/README.md

   * some other software should be installed manually
   * sudo apt-get install ia32-libs -y  #32-bit lib for 64-bit machine

+ * Cache
+  * Now, our website is very small, so we use database cache for cache, later we may use memcache.
+  * please run: python manage.py createcachetable cachedatabasetable

  * python manage.py runserver IP:PORT
  * go web browser, visit: IP:PORT